pgtipping/Synthalyst/memory-bank/progress.md

 - Added consistent timestamps to all sections
 - Improved readability and maintainability of the file
 - Created a backup of the original file as .cursorrules.bak

+### User Experience Enhancements [2025-03-11 15:30:00]

+✅ Rich Text Editor Improvements

+- Enhanced the user experience of the rich text editor in the blog creation interface
+- Removed the border around the editor content area for a cleaner look
+- Increased the minimum height from 200px to 300px for a more comfortable writing space
+- Improved the placeholder text visibility and content to provide better guidance
+- Added proper padding and spacing for a more professional appearance
+- Enhanced the editor's responsiveness across different screen sizes
+- Implemented proper focus states for better accessibility